hashicorp/packer/website/source/docs/extending/index.html.md

 # Extending Packer

 Packer is designed to be extensible.
-Because the surface area for workloads is infinite, Packer supports plugins for builders, provisioners, and post-processors.
+Because the surface area for workloads is infinite, Packer supports plugins for pre-processors, builders, provisioners, and post-processors.
 To learn more about the different customizations, please choose a link from the sidebar.